CBA. Purchasing Operating Policy

 All item(s) will be requested through the electronic Distributed Purchasing System (DPS) requisition process.
 The following procedures have been established for requisitioning of items:

-2. Purchasing will receive requisition, review line items in purchase requisition, and when required, contact multiple vendors to determine the best value.
+- Purchasing will receive requisition, review line items in purchase requisition, and when required, contact multiple vendors to determine the best value.
 If a better value can be obtained from an alternate vendor the requisition author will be contacted by e-mail to make changes to the purchase requisition.
-At this time new vendor information will be entered and the requisition will be forwarded for remaining approvals
+At this time new vendor information will be entered and the requisition will be forwarded for remaining approvals.

 REQUESTS FOR BIDS OR QUOTATIONS (BP)

-No bids are necessary for the purchase of equipment, supplies or contracted services
+No quotes are necessary for the purchase of equipment, supplies or contracted services

 value is acquired.